yoricsv/002.1_JDVLAOIS_/README.md

         );

         System.out.println(
-            "Max of three numbers is: " + result    // Output: 30
+            "Max of three numbers is: " +result    // Output: 30 );
-        );
     }
 }
 ```
 <br/>

+## Bitwise Operators
+#

-**Bitwise Operators:** These operators are used to perform manipulation of individual bits of a number.
+These operators are used to perform manipulation of individual bits of a number.
 They can be used with any of the integer types.
 They are used when performing update and query operations of Binary indexed tree.

 Symbol | Operator
   ---: | :---